-The Group provides insurance through two wholly-owned subsidiaries, EuroLife and Genikes Insurance.
-As at 30 June 2021, insurance services accounted for 9.9 per cent. of the Group's total revenue.
+The Group provides insurance services through two wholly-owned subsidiaries, EuroLife and Genikes Insurance.
+As at 30 June 2022, insurance services accounted for 9.0 per cent. of the Group's total revenue.

 EuroLife and Genikes Insurance are leaders in Cyprus in the life insurance and non-life insurance sectors, respectively.
-According to the Insurance Association of Cyprus, EuroLife generated 28.2 per cent. of total premiums generated, ranking first in the life insurance market in Cyprus in 2020 and Genikes Insurance ranked second with a 12.6 per cent. market share of premiums generated in the non-life insurance market in Cyprus.9
+According to the Insurance Association of Cyprus, EuroLife generated 28.5 per cent. of total life premiums generated, ranking first in the life insurance market in Cyprus in 2021 and Genikes Insurance ranked second with a 13.1 per cent. market share of premiums generated in the non-life insurance market in Cyprus in 2021.
+12